5 min read

 For the application of trapped purchaser, a separate title deed must have been issued for the property.

-For existing applications of trapped purchasers’ were submitted before the entry into force of the Amended Law N. 110(I)/2025, and no separate title deed has been issued yet for the property due to issues with building or planning permits etc, the new law offers that the Director of Land Registry shall proceed with the examination of applications, provided that issuing a title deed for the property is feasible.
+For existing applications of trapped purchasers submitted before the entry into force of the Amended Law N. 110(I)/2025, and no separate title deed has been issued yet for the property due to issues with building or planning permits, the new law offers that the Director of Land Registry shall proceed with the examination of applications, provided that issuing a title deed for the property is feasible.
 The title deed must be issued within two (2) years and eight (8) months from the date of the amending Law and following relevant notification from the Director to the applicant.
 If the documents are not provided within the specified timeframe, the Director has the authority to reject the application.
-Thus, the applicant now has eight (8) months from the relevant notice by the Director to submit the necessary technical certificates (e.g. planning permit, building permit etc).
+Thus, the applicant now has eight (8) months from the relevant notice by the Director to submit the necessary technical certificates (e.g., planning permit, building permit, etc.).

 If the property has legal encumbrances (like mortgages) or prohibitions (like Memo) registered before the contract was deposited (precede the lodgement) to the Land Registry, purchasers must either:

-In cases where the sale/purchase price for the property has not been paid in full the Director shall serve a written notice to the purchaser, requesting that the outstanding balance be paid within sixty (60) days (previous was thirty (30) days) into the Land Registry temporary account (escrow account).
+In cases where the sale/purchase price for the property has not been paid in full, the Director shall serve a written notice to the purchaser, requesting that the outstanding balance be paid within sixty (60) days (previously was thirty (30) days) into the Land Registry temporary account (escrow account).

 In conclusion, the recently amended Law marks a pivotal moment in Cyprus’s ongoing efforts to address one of its most complex property challenges.
 Designed to withstand constitutional scrutiny, the new law introduces a clear and structured legal framework aimed at resolving the problem of trapped purchasers.

-This reform lays the groundwork for a more transparent and reliable property transfer system and consists critical step toward rebuilding public confidence in Cyprus’s property market and legal framework.
+This reform lays the groundwork for a more transparent and reliable property transfer system and constitutes a critical step toward rebuilding public confidence in Cyprus’s property market and legal framework.

-At Polycarpos Philippou & Associates LLC, we specialize in assisting clients with issues related to their title deeds.
+At Philippou Law Firm, we specialize in assisting clients with issues related to their title deeds.

 Contact us today for a free consultation and let our experienced team guide you every step of the way.